 Tobias Hauser is interested in understanding the neurocomputational mechanisms underlying obsessive-compulsive disorders (OCD) and attention-deficit/hyperactivity disorder (ADHD).
 His research aims to bridge the gaps between symptoms, aberrant cognitions and deficient neural processes using computational neuroimaging.
 He pursues a translational approach, where clinical, pharmacological and basic neuroscience studies mutually inform each other to better characterise the neural network deficiencies in mental health patients.
 Tobias has a developmental perspective and investigates when and how psychiatric symptoms manifest and how they are related to deviations of a canonical brain development.
 He uses a variety of neuroscientific techniques (fMRI, EEG, MEG, tDCS, pupillometry) and computational modelling to link overt behaviour to algorithmic and implementation levels.

-Tobias works at the Max Planck UCL Centre for Computational Psychiatry and Ageing Research and the Wellcome Centre for Human Neuroimaging at University College London.
+Tobias is a Junior Group Leader at the Max Planck UCL Centre for Computational Psychiatry and Ageing Research and is affiliated with the Wellcome Centre for Human Neuroimaging at University College London.